mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 Note:
 1. Fulltext and spatial indexes take locks.
 Adding a fulltext index can also rewrite the table if there is no user-defined FTS_DOC_ID column, or in other words if a fulltext index is being added for the first time.
-2. Table rewrite happens if the column is being added to a table with a fulltext index.
+2. In MySQL 8 onwards, this is improved not to rewrite the table.
+But still an exception exists when it's being added to a table with a fulltext index.
 Which means this will affect adding columns to the Posts or the Channels table for example.
 3. Concurrent DML is also not permitted while adding an auto-increment column.
 However we don’t use it and are unlikely to use it in future.
 So I have made the cell green for now.
 4. Setting `foreign_key_checks` to false avoids table locks.
 But it also defeats the purpose of a foreign key.